carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 cohort.head()
 ```

 GOSSIS score is our feature (X) and number of days in hospital is our target (y).
-In most tasks, we have multiple features rather than a single feature.
 Let's take a look at the data by plotting our feature against the target.

 ```python
 # plot the data